 The application of accounting methods to assist in solving economic-based crimes.
 The course includes discussion of criminal statutes relating to financial crimes, fraud investigation and prevention, techniques used in solving financial crimes, and current issues in financial investigation.
 Prerequisite: MBE 203.
 Identical to CJ 340.
-Offered spring of even-numbered years.
+Offered intermittently.